 Please do.
 One of our hopes for these groups is that they provide us for a very genuine form of outreach.
 In a day and age where it is often difficult to find a ways to engage people with Christian truth, we hope to see these groups become places where you can invite your friends to witness real Christianity being lived out.

 What Groups Are Available?
-In any given season, we’ve had Men’s and Women’s groups, Missions Group, College Fellowship, Career Fellowship, Theology Club, Arts Groups, Running Club, and book discussion home groups.
+Community Groups are always changing!
+In any given season, we’ve had Men’s and Women’s groups, Missions Group, College Fellowship, Career Fellowship, Theology Club, Arts Groups, Financial Group, Running Club, and book discussion home groups.
 (Send us an email for more information about what groups are currently meeting.)